Development & Aid

 Our World in Data | CC BY 3.0

 Children in developing countries are disproportionally affected and are particularly vulnerable.
 Approximately 1 billion children are classed as multidimensionally poor.
-This means that they lack basic necessities such as clean water, nutrition, shelter, healthcare, and education.
+This means they lack basic necessities such as clean water, nutrition, shelter, healthcare, and education.

 These infographics make the case for investing in girls and women with focus on specific tasks and goals related to maternal and newborn health, family planning and reproductive health, women's health, education, and equality.